astropy/astropy/docs/io/unified.rst

 ============   ================================================================

-Where w is the width in characters of displayed values, m is the minimum number of digits dsiplayed, d is the number of digits to the right of decimal, and e is number of digits in the exponent.
+Where w is the width in characters of displayed values, m is the minimum number of digits displayed, d is the number of digits to the right of decimal, and e is number of digits in the exponent.
 The .m and Ee fields are optional.

 The A (character), L (logical), F (floating point), and G (general) display